IDA Subsidy Accountability

 What we found

 Across the 14 states with complete donor-subsidy crossref analysis, 22-28% of subsidy beneficiaries also donated to political campaigns affiliated with the officials who control subsidy approvals.
-This rate is 2-3 times the baseline business donation rate in most states (derived from Census County Business Patterns; all ratios are upper bounds).
+How that compares to the baseline business donation rate varies by state: in most states with a computed baseline, beneficiary donation rates are at or below the all-business rate (Ohio statewide 0.9×, Texas 0.8×, Pennsylvania 0.6×).
+Elevated ratios appear in the largest-employer size class — 2–3× among 500+ employee firms in Ohio and Illinois.
+All baseline ratios are derived from Census County Business Patterns and are upper bounds.

 Formal regression analysis using 438,714 New York organization donors as controls estimates that subsidy recipients donate approximately 130% more than non-recipient organizations in the same county and era (OLS, p < 0.001).
-A logit model finds recipients are 19 percentage points more likely to be substantive donors ($1,000+).
+A logit model finds recipients are about 24 percentage points more likely to be substantive donors ($1,000+) — among organizations already appearing in state campaign-finance records.
 These findings document a correlation; they do not establish that donations caused approvals.

 Status and caveats